 Which Hybrid is Best?

-This is not a simple question and in some cases the answer is to stay with a conventional engine (see Hybrid Efficiency).
+This is not a simple question; sometimes, the answer is to stay with a conventional engine (see Hybrid Efficiency).

 Comparison of Systems

-With reference to the examples used in section What is a Hybrid? lets look at how a 100hp conventional diesel could be replaced with a hybrid of similar performance.
+Regarding the examples used in the section, What is a Hybrid?
+Let us look at how a 100hp conventional diesel could be replaced with a hybrid of similar performance.

 Conventional engine